Tricia Ward: ACLA (ARTScorpLA)

 ACLA's next large project, undertaken in 1995, was Spiraling Orchard, which involved the reclamation of a half-acre, toxic and non-arable, former oil field in the transitional Temple-Beaudry neighborhood.
 For this project, ACLA and local volunteers eventually collaborated with USC's Sustainable Cities program on a process known as phytoremediation, planting a garden of fruit trees in addition to creating a pavilion, symbolic sculptural pieces (spiral, sundial and ziggurat structures), and community and educational programs.
-The park remained active for nearly two decades.Bermudez, Esmeralda.
-"L.A.'s shrines to the Virgen de Guadalupe," Los Angeles Times, July 5, 2011.
-Retrieved February 2, 2022.
+The park remained active for nearly two decades.

-Some of ACLA's other projects included Studio Chinatown, a community center and performance space offering classes, art studio space and cultural programming;Looseleaf, Victoria.
-"Four Art Upstarts Arrive," Los Angeles Downtown News, July 19, 1999, p.
-12–3. the Francis Avenue Garden Park in Koreatown, developed between 1996 and 1999;ACLA/ARTScorpsLA.
-Retrieved February 8, 2022. and "Beat the Drum Fest," a multi-ethnic drumming festival organized by Ward in 2002 and presented at the Craft and Folk Art Museum and Ford Amphitheater in 2012 and 2013, respectively.
+Some of ACLA's other projects included Studio Chinatown, a community center and performance space offering classes, art studio space and cultural programming; the Francis Avenue Garden Park in Koreatown, developed between 1996 and 1999; and "Beat the Drum Fest," a multi-ethnic drumming festival organized by Ward in 2002 and presented at the Craft and Folk Art Museum and Ford Amphitheater in 2012 and 2013, respectively.
 "Walls of Reclamation" (1995–7) was a mural and beautification project involving roughly 30 murals, which mixed traditionally schooled artists (such as Eva Cockcroft, Margaret Garcia, Man One and Frank Romero), spray-can artists, volunteers and students.
 It included the 560-foot-long painting Earth Memories—then the city's largest single-concept mural—which depicts the history of the universe, from the Big Bang to modern life in Los Angeles.

 Other work

 Ward's work outside of ACLA includes studio and installation art, performance, public projects, and writing on public policy.
-Her site-responsive piece, Shared Foundations (Project Row Houses, Houston, 1999), engaged community members to create a series of linoleum painted tiles, which she assembled into a narrative floor in a row house she was given for the project.Ward, Tricia.
-Shared Foundation, Projects.
-Retrieved February 9, 2022.
+Her site-responsive piece, Shared Foundations (Project Row Houses, Houston, 1999), engaged community members to create a series of linoleum painted tiles, which she assembled into a narrative floor in a row house she was given for the project.
 In 2001, she and Deborah Grotfeldt initiated Riches of Detroit: Faces of Detroit as part of the Detroit Institute of Art show "Artists' Take on Detroit: Projects for the Tricentennial."
 They worked with diverse Detroiters and organizations to transform unused buildings and vacant lots on a city block, including two rehabilitated houses that would serve as student residences, a community center and an art park.
 The project was documented in a multimedia presentation and installation at the institute that included hay bales and concrete structures replicating park's conversation area.
 In 2021, she created A Member of the Community of Spirits … for the Los Angeles County Arboretum exhibition, "The Nature of Sculpture II."

 Ward's essays and ideas about public art, work with youth, and urban land use have been presented in the book, Conversations at the Castle: Changing Audiences and Contemporary Art (1998), the journal, Local Environment, and in numerous lectures at graduate programs throughout the United States.